carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `time_factor` (_float_) – 1.0 means normal time speed.
 Greater than 1.0 means fast motion (2.0 would be double speed) and lesser means slow motion (0.5 would be half speed).
 - <a name="carla.Client.set_timeout"></a>**<font color="#7fb800">set_timeout</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**seconds**</font>)
-Sets in seconds the maxixum time a network call is allowed before blocking it and raising a timeout exceeded error.
+Sets the maxixum time a network call is allowed before blocking it and raising a timeout exceeded error.
     - **Parameters:**
-        - `seconds` (_float_) – New timeout value in seconds.
+        - `seconds` (_float<small> – seconds</small>_) – New timeout value.
 Default is 5 seconds.

 ---